 File Name You can select the name of the file from the list box and edit it in the text box.

-List Files of Type Lets you choose the filter for files shown in the File Name list box.
+List Files of Lets you choose the filter for files shown in the File Name Type list box.
 Directories You can select the directory from the list box.
 The selected directory is shown above the list box.

-Drives Lets you select the drive name whose directories are

-shown in the Directories list box.
+Drives Lets you select the drive name whose directories are shown in the Directories list box.
 OK Selects the named file and closes the dialog box.

-Help If this button is available, it opens a help window for

-viewing the associated help information.
+Cancel Cancels the command and closes the dialog box.
+If this button is available, it opens a help window for Help viewing the associated help information.